dmhuehol/EnvAn-WN-Phase-2/README.md

 embemo_2014bOrNewer: Current (10/10/17) version of MATLAB script to demonstrate visualization of ASOS data, using techniques only available in MATLAB 2014b or newer.
 Requires plotyyy.
 Tags: 2014b, ASOS, surface observations, utilities, in progress

+newNoseDetect: Current (11/11/17) version of MATLAB function to detect warm noses, writtent to be quicker, more flexible, and more powerful than nosedetect is currently.
+This version uses a half-finished loop technique and is pushed now to save current work in case the next method I try doesn't work out.
+Tags: sounding, in progress

 noseplotfind: Current version (8/17/17) of MATLAB function to detect and display warm noses.
 Current displays TvP, TvZ, and skew-T charts.
 See “to be added” section near end of function help for features in development.
 Tags: in progress, sounding Requires: prestogeo

 numwarmnose: Current version (8/18/17) of MATLAB script to divide up soundings data by the number and type of warm noses present.
 Tags: sounding, in progress, warm nose toolbox